troclaux/notes/git.md

 - Work tree/working tree
   - Set of files that represent your project
   - Is set up by `git init` or `git clone`
+- Main working tree
+  - when you run `git init`, git creates the main working tree

 # What I learned
 - Upstream vs downstream branches